Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

 After the procedure

-You may stay in the hospital for one or two days after the procedure.
-Your doctor will recommend that you avoid heavy lifting, and pushing or pulling for two to four weeks.
-You may be able to return to work after a week.
+You may stay in the hospital for 1 to 2 days after the procedure.
+You may need to avoid heavy lifting and pushing or pulling for 2 to 4 weeks after surgery.
+You may be able to return to work after about a week.

-If the doctor has left drainage tubes in the kidney, you'll need to watch for any bleeding.
-If you notice thick, ketchup-like blood or blood clots in your urine or drainage tube, go to the emergency department.
+If you have drainage tubes in the kidney left after surgery, you'll need to watch for any bleeding.
+If you notice blood or thick clumps of ketchup-like blood in your urine or drainage tube, go to the emergency department.

-If you develop a fever or chills, contact your doctor.
-These could be signs and symptoms of infection.
-Your doctor will probably take urine and blood tests and X-rays and then send you to the emergency department.
-If you have significant pain that is not relieved by your prescribed pain medicine, contact your doctor.
+If you develop a fever or chills, contact your primary care provider or surgical care team.
+These could be signs and symptoms of infection, and you may need emergency care.
+If you have significant pain that's not relieved by pain medication, contact your care provider.

-Your doctor will also want to do some other tests to help determine what caused the kidney stones.
-You will also discuss ways to prevent getting more kidney stones in the future.
+Your surgeon or primary care provider may recommend blood tests to learn what caused the kidney stones.
+You may also talk about ways to prevent getting more kidney stones in the future.